Bandr-Mohammed/AI-image-recognition-model./README.md

 - After training the model, we need to export the model by clicking the `Export Model` button.
-- Then choosing the `Tensorflow` category and making sure the model conversion type is "keras"
+- Then choosing the `Tensorflow` category and making sure the model conversion type is "keras".
 - Finally, clicking on the `Download my model` button.

 Like so: